-We want to see Lindores Abbey flourish again as a site for research, learning, brewing, distilling, horticulture, and even beekeeping.
-By reviving so many of the ancient crafts and traditions that were practised here centuries ago, we hope to see the site returned to its former glory.
+The Preservation Society wants to see Lindores Abbey flourish again as a site for research, learning, brewing, distilling, horticulture, and beekeeping by reviving so many of the ancient crafts and traditions that were practised here centuries ago.

 New Traditions for a New Era